CLANCY OVERELL | Editor | Contact

 An aerial survey of the northern Great Barrier Reef has shown that 95 per cent of the reefs are now severely bleached — far worse than previously suggested by mining scientists.

-Pixar executives state that the huge levels of bleaching in the northern thousand-kilometre stretch of the Great Barrier Reef is half the reason that Finding Dory has been set in California, as majority of the ecosystems that existed during the filming of Finding Nemo in 2003 no longer exist.
+Pixar executives state that the huge levels of bleaching in the northern thousand-kilometre stretch of the Great Barrier Reef is half the reason that Bleaching Dory has been set in California, as majority of the ecosystems that existed during the filming of the previous films no longer exist.

-Despite several injuctions placed by major Australian mining and shipping companies, and the Federal Government, Finding Dory is still set for it’s previously announced July 13th release date.
+Despite several injuctions placed by major Australian mining and shipping companies, and the Federal Government, Bleaching Dory is still set for it’s previously announced 2018 release date.

 The studio cannot confirm whether or not it will be released in Australia.